amithmurthy/MSc-Thesis-A-Lightweight-IDS-for-IoT-based-Smart-Building/README.md

         * Note: the path for storing this is according to my local machine.
    * All logic such as timestamp conversion, payload size (TCP/UDP/IPv6/IPv4/ARP/ICMP) etc., has been rigoriously checked and validated using Wireshark.

- * Data-preprocessing & Feature Engineering:
+ * Data-Preprocessing & Feature Engineering:

       *  All serialised objects are loaded, per specified IoT device, from the directory and device traffic in the dataset is sorted into flows coarse-grained over location and direction of traffic.
 This creates 4 flow tuples = local_inputs, local_outputs, internet_inputs, internet_outputs
       *  The flows are computed into time series vectors, where vector elements contain the amount of traffic (bytes and packets) over the flow in consecutive s-second samples i.e., throughput of flow (e.g., internet_outputs) by the device sampled at a configurable s-second rate.